 Dimensions: 15" x 11.75"

-Condition: Very Good (Minor frame wear; image askew)
+Condition: Very Good (Minor frame wear; image askew, a stain on paper)

 Special Feature: Hand-rubbed texture